 Most businesses group, or categorise, their goods and services under headings that suit cataloguing, advertising, filing, warehousing and so on.
 CBBL, for instance, group their Wren and Robin houses under "Bird Boxes".
 One of my clients, an insurance broker, had categories for their services including “Domestic Insurance”, “Commercial Insurance” and “Life Insurance”.

 I apply the entity product group to accommodate grouping.
 This table arrangement provides for grouping and puts the management of this in the hands of the database administrator, without the need for intervention from the developer:

 An Access select query based on these three tables yields this data set:

 Well, consider CBBL’s products.
-Wren and Robin boxes have the dimensions of weight, height, width and depth; bird baths of weight, height and diameter.
+Wren boxes and Robin boxes have the dimensions of weight, height, width and depth; bird baths of weight, height and diameter.
 Additionally, bird boxes have colour.
 If you make properties part of tblProduct, that’s six additional columns — for weight, height, width, depth, diameter and colour.

 Ah!
 But there are six colours in CBBL’s current catalogue of bird boxes!
 So, extra columns to accommodate these!

 Hence, these are some of the pitfalls of recording properties in tblProduct:

 - The column count mounts to accommodate additional properties